nalli379/py_problemsolving/README.md

 # py_problemsolving
-Collection of algorithms designed to solve online tasks
+Collection of algorithms written for various projects